-3.5 | Proofreading Generative Al Outputs
+3.5 | Proofreading Generative AI Outputs

 Generative AI services can produce inaccurate, misleading, or nonsensical content.
 These are commonly referred to as "hallucinations."
-The developers of these write the essay while in class to add an additional layer of ensured authenticity.
+The developers of these services are actively taking steps to mitigate the generation of inaccurate content, however, there is no indication that developers will be able to eliminate the generation of inaccurate content anytime soon.